appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 <div class="portrait">

 ![Crawling Documentation](./_img/extract-documentation-crawling.svg)
-TODO image of crawl -> extract -> add metadata w/ crawl highlighted.
+TODO square image of crawl -> extract -> add metadata w/ crawl highlighted.

 Hyaline can be configured to crawl a documentation source and extract documentation.
 Hyaline supports a number of different crawlers, each with their own capabilities and configuration.